 The full fee cost of providing many of CBJ services are substantial and are either nearly impossible to implement as a fee or would result in pricing out large swaths of the community from being able to access the services.

 Maybe for a year or two.
 Cutting capital projects is essentially the same thing as spending from one’s savings account.
-If the recurring revenue is being reduced, the recurring expenses must also be reduced.
+However, if the recurring revenue is being reduced, the recurring expenses must also be reduced.

 Capital projects also tend to be in line with longer-term community goals.
-For example, in FY26 CBJ’s Community Development Department began the process of creating a new community-informed comprehensive plan.
-A number of capital projects will likely be realized by the assembly at the end of this process.
-To identify these projects and then rescind or reallocate the associated funding generally goes against public input CBJ has received to direct these efforts.
+For example, in FY26 CBJ’s Community Development Department began the process of creating a new community-informed comprehensive plan, the result of which will likely include a number of capital projects based on resident input.
+To identify these projects and then rescind or reallocate the associated funding generally goes against the public input CBJ has received to direct these efforts.

-At the 2025 Assembly retreat in December, the Assembly gave direction that they wanted to tackle the FY27 budget gap using three tools:
+At the 2025 Assembly retreat in December, the Assembly gave direction to tackle the $10-12M estimated FY27 budget gap using three tools:

-- $3M-$4M in reductions from the Manager with budget assumptions.
-This means more closely aligning past expenses with next year’s budget and it creates a tangible reduction in budget (as opposed to a lapse).
+$3M-$4M in reductions with budget assumptions.
+This means more closely aligning past expenses with next year’s budget to create a tangible reduction in budget (as opposed to lapse benefits).
+These reductions will be identified and proposed by the City Manager.

-- $2M-4M in reductions in services made by the Assembly.
+$2M-4M in service reductions.
+These reductions will be identified and made by the Assembly.

-- $2M in increase revenue which is the responsibility of both the Manager and the Assembly.
+$2M in increased revenue generation.
+The avenues to increase revenue generation will be identified and proposed by both the City Manager and the Assembly.

 Survey participants will be entered for a chance to choose from a suite of CBJ passes and prizes.